Basio0916/pr-review/README.md

 When you run `npx pr-review`:

-1. Creates a `.review` directory
+1. Creates a `.review` directory for configuration
-2. Copies prompt templates to `.review/prompts`
+2. Copies prompt templates to the agent-specific directory based on the specified option (defaults to GitHub Copilot):
+   - `--copilot` or default: `.github/prompts`
+   - `--cursor`: `.cursor/commands`
 3. Generates/updates the configuration file `.review/config.yml`
 4. Saves settings such as language preferences